manuks/servestatic/README.md

 # servestatic

-Download the exe for 64 bit window from the download folder
+Download the exe for 64 bit Windows from the download folder

 Usage